 Treating the psychological aspects of chronic pain

-These dedicated professionals work closely with our physical therapists and interventional pain physician specialists, using individual and group therapy to help patients effectively manage the psychological and emotional components of their chronic pain.
+Once a plan of care has been created, our behavioral health staff will work closely with our physical therapists and interventional pain physician specialists, using individual therapy to help patients effectively manage the psychological and emotional components of their chronic pain.

 For patients on opioid medication, Nura’s Chronic Pain Program is a widely respected multidisciplinary treatment program with a proven track record of success.
 View Medication Management: Our COMP and COMPASS Programs

 Role of psychology in treating chronic pain – targeting the unconscious brain

 Research has shown that chronic pain itself is influenced by the thoughts, attitudes and behaviors of the person experiencing it.
 These behaviors take place in the frontal lobes, which comprise of 12% of our brain mass.

 We do not use the remaining 88% to think — at least not consciously.
 Yet, that 88% contributes to the pain we feel, according to our team at Nura.
 And while we cannot think our pain away, we can use psychological strategies and techniques to target the unconscious brain structure in order to affect the pain.

 Our staff identifies the patient’s psychological, emotional, and behavioral barriers, and then works with the patient to develop an action plan to achieve their personal goals.
 In order to do this, we provide our patients with coping mechanisms and other techniques to manage their pain including relaxation, breathing, distraction, biofeedback, cognitive behavioral therapy, identifying negative thought patterns and reframing thoughts, acceptance and commitment (therapy), and Eye-Movement Desensitization Reprocessing (EMDR).
 These strategies can help quiet the signal between the brain and chronic pain.